 Rejection or Consideration

-If the NOR is rejected or under consideration, IR can invite the taxpayer to participate in a conference, and to have that facilitated by an independent IR officer.
-The taxpayer usually responds to this invitation within two weeks, though on more complicated matters this can take substantially longer.
+If the NOR is rejected or under consideration, IR can invite the taxpayer to participate in a conference, and to have that facilitated by a senior IR officer independent of the case officers.
+The taxpayer usually responds to this invitation within two weeks, although on more complicated matters, this can take substantially longer.
 The taxpayer has the right to request to opt out of the tax disputes process and proceed straight to litigation by way of a tax challenge within two weeks of the end of the conference phase.
 IR has three months to decide if it will allow the request to bypass the tax disputes process and proceed directly to litigation.
 If the taxpayer accepts the invitation to a conference, IR will come back within about two weeks to confirm the structure of the meeting and when it will occur.
 The conference phase usually takes about three months.